alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

 Once you are comfortable with the pattern, consider chain stitching the pieces together.
 This will make sewing mask much faster and save on thread.
 Check out these awesome directions one of our sewing volunteers put together:
 {{<youtube 9Mh6Zjiwzyw>}}

+### Resources:
+The original Olson pattern PDF is available [on our GitHub](https://github.com/alohamask/design/raw/master/resources/olson_pattern_v3.pdf).
+AlohaMask Olson pattern is modified to save on fabric, and accommodate strap and ear loop attachment.